baldrock22/pgpr-gene-detector/README.md

 ## Acknowledgements

-This project was developed as part of an academic bioinformatics initiative under the guidance ofProf.
-Ashutosh Mani.
+This project was developed as part of an academic bioinformatics initiative under the guidance of Prof. Ashutosh Mani.
 The work was carried out by Himanshu Singhal and Samarth Beck, who served as primary and main contributors with collaborative support from the project team.
 ---

 ## License